 The development of young and not-so-young minds may be the goal of education, but unfortunately, it’s not the only focus.
 The truth is that teaching is filled with annoying but necessary side tasks that ultimately distract from the goal at hand.
-This includes grading, attendance, communicating with students, and all the busywork of education.
+This includes grading, attendance, communicating with multiple people, and all the busywork of education.

-Luckily, EdTech and the digital transformation of the education sector are here to help!
+Luckily, EdTech and the digital transformation are here to help!
 Considering the trend present in nearly all industry-level technology upgrades, increased automation and efficiency often arise out of the transformation.
 Education is no exception.
 Now, teachers can delegate those administrative distractions to their newly-acquired EdTech tools.
 As a result, those properly using EdTech devices may find that their day-to-day teaching experiences are much more efficient.

 4. Life Skill Development

 No matter how you feel about technology’s presence in our modern world, it’s here to stay.
 Whether you’re looking for a job or trying to communicate with a friend on the other side of the world, the use of technology has gone from a quirky hobby to a necessity in a matter of years.
-That’s where Edtech and the education sector’s digital transformation plays a large role.
+That’s where EdTech and the education sector’s digital transformation plays a large role.
 By exposing students, especially the younger ones, to this technology, they will be set for life.
 In practice, manifestations include source literacy and digital presentation creation.
 As such, by considering technology use a life school, there’s no better time to learn than when brains are still developing.

-3 Drawbacks of Digital Transformation in the Education Sector
+3 Challenges of the Digital Transformation

 1. Distractions Abound